Language

 I. What is Harm in English?

-Before we find out the answer of the question "Which preposition does Harm in English go with?", let's explore the definition, collocations, idioms, and synonyms of Harm in English below!
+Before we find out the answer of the question "Which preposition does Harm in English go with?", we should explore the definition, collocations, idioms, and synonyms of Harm in English below!

 1. Definition

-In English, Harm is pronounced /hɑːrm/ and functions as both a noun and a verb.
+What does harm mean in English?
+Harm in English is pronounced /hɑːrm/ and functions as both a noun and a verb.

-• Harm acts as a verb, meaning: to hurt someone or damage something.
+• Harm in English acts as a verb, meaning: to hurt someone or damage something.
 For example: Thankfully no one was harmed in the accident.

-• Harm acts as a noun, meaning: physical or other injury or damage.
-For example: A mistake like that will do his credibility a lot of harm
+• Harm in English acts as a noun, meaning: physical or other injury or damage.
+For example: A mistake like that will do harm to his credibility significantly.

 What is Harm in English?